dotnet/BenchmarkDotNet/docs/articles/configs/toolchains.md

 var config = DefaultConfig.Instance
     .With(Job.Default
         .With(
-            CoreRtToolchain.CreateBuilder()
+            NativeAotToolchain.CreateBuilder()
-                .UseCoreRtLocal(@"C:\Projects\corert\bin\Windows_NT.x64.Release") // IlcPath
+                .UseLocalBuild(@"C:\Projects\corert\bin\Windows_NT.x64.Release") // IlcPath
                 .UseCppCodeGenerator() // ENABLE IT
-                .TargetFrameworkMoniker("netcoreapp2.1")
+                .TargetFrameworkMoniker("net7.0")
                 .DisplayName("CPP")
                 .ToToolchain()));
 ```

-**Note**: You might get some `The method or operation is not implemented.` errors as of today if the code that you are trying to benchmark is using some features that are not implemented by CoreRT/transpiler yet...
+**Note**: You might get some `The method or operation is not implemented.` errors as of today if the code that you are trying to benchmark is using some features that are not implemented by NativeAOT/transpiler yet...

 ## Wasm